-How to Work Out and Calculate Rental Yield on your Newington Green Property
+How to Calculate Rental Yield on your Newington Green Property

 The low supply of good quality rental homes in and around Newington Green means landlords in this vibrant part of North London can generate healthy returns, despite the government introducing a 3% stamp duty surcharge on second homes.